-(1) Despite section 67, an auctioneer conducting a public auction of land may make a bid on behalf of an owner of the land if -

-- (a) the conditions under which the auction is conducted permit the making of the bid; and - (b) before the bidding starts, the auctioneer orally declares at the auction that the conditions permit the making of the bid; and - (c) immediately before or in the process of making the bid, the auctioneer audibly states that the bid is being made on behalf of the owner. - (2) A bid mentioned in subsection (1) must be made by the auctioneer personally and not by a person acting on behalf of the auctioneer. - (3) It is sufficient compliance with the requirement of subsection (1)(c) to identify a bid as a bid by an owner if the auctioneer states "vendor bid" in making the bid. - (4) It is not sufficient compliance with the requirement of subsection (1)(c) to identify a bid as a bid by an owner if the auctioneer merely identifies the owner by name without stating that the bidder is an owner.
+(1) Despite section 67, an auctioneer conducting a public auction of land may make a bid on behalf of an owner of the land if - s.
+69 Part 6 - Auctions (a) the conditions under which the auction is conducted permit the making of the bid; and (b) before the bidding starts, the auctioneer orally declares at the auction that the conditions permit the making of the bid; and (c) immediately before or in the process of making the bid, the auctioneer audibly states that the bid is being made on behalf of the owner.
+(2) by the mentioned in subsection (1) must be made auctioneer personally and not by a person on behalf of the auctioneer.
+(3) of sub an ow ufficient compliance with the requirement electron (1)(c) to identify a bid as a bid by ner if the auctioneer states "vendor bid" in g the bid.
+(4) as a b identif not sufficient compliance with the ement of subsection $(1)(c)$ to identify a bid bid by an owner if the auctioneer merely fies the owner by name without stating that dder is an owner.
+69. Dum my bid S ctioneer conducting a public auction must pear to acknowledge the making of a bid if no bid was made.